Divya196/ML_Algorithm_Implementation/README.md

 #Implementing ML Algorithm from scratch
+#Implementing ML Algorithm from scratch
+Given a data point

+1. Calculate the distance between given data point and all other data points in the dataset 2.Get the closest K points
+3.Regression : Get the average og their values 4.Classification: Get the label with majority vote

 AI- To create an AI application which can perform its own task without any human intervention.